browserengineering/book/book/chrome.md

 an event handler to a certain event.
 For click handling that event is `<Button-1>`, button number 1 being the left button on the mouse.[^1]

-[^1]: Button 2 is the middle button; button 3 is the right hand button.
+[^1]: Button 2 is the middle button; button 3 is the right-hand button.

 ``` {.python replace=self.click/self.handle_click}